kgrossnickle/eth-box/README.md

 ![Miner Screenshot](img/miner-screenshot.png?raw=true "Miner Screenshot") Screenshot from ethpool for a share from the xbox miner
 ## Current State
 ~3 MH/s on Xbox Series S. Feasible to get 5 MH/s with minor changes to current code.
-With major changes to HLSL code, 15-20MHS *should* be possible, but needs a Shader code wizard
-Unknown MH/s On Series X / Xbox One
+With major changes to HLSL code, 15-20MHS *should* be possible, but needs a Shader code wizard.
+Currently Unknown MH/s On Series X / Xbox One

 ### Important Note 1
 The 3 MH/s is closer to 1.5 MH/s for most pools due to bug #1 (bondary condition) in the bugs section.
 If your pool uses a boundary stricter than 00000000XXXXXXXXXXXXX then its fine